Amazing Places to Visit in New Zealand

 Coromandel Peninsula

 The island of Rangitoto is another beautiful and scenic place that you will enjoy.
 But try to arrive early as you'll have to leave in the afternoon as the last ferry leaves the island at 3:30pm during the week and 4:30pm on weekends.
-Travelling in this country makes you wonder if there is an area of the New Zealand countryside that isn't beautiful!
+Travelling here will make you wonder if there is an area of the New Zealand countryside that isn't beautiful!

 Cape Reinga